-Best running backpacks to buy in 2022
+Best running backpacks to buy right now

 We absolutely love the Nike Commuter and believe it is one of the best running backpacks for commuting with style.
-This pack can take you from the gym to work and on your evening run with a look that simple yet stands out from the crowd.
+This pack can take you from the gym to work and on your evening run with a look that is simple yet stands out from the crowd.
 The back panel will ensure you don’t get too hot (especially if you’re wearing a suit).
-The reflective strip makes this bag ideal for running at night time for high-visibility.
+The reflective strip makes this bag ideal for running at night time for high visibility.

 How to buy the best running backpack for you

 If you have a long commute, then any less than a 12L capacity backpack isn’t going to cut it – especially if you want to carry a laptop.
-Look out for backpacks with dedicated compartments for all your daily essentials.
+Look out for bags with dedicated compartments for all your daily essentials.

-If you prefer to run super early or leave the office late at night, reflective detailing will make sure you’re visible in urban environments and waterproofing will protect your gadgets in even the most unpredictable weather.
+If you prefer to run super early or leave the office late at night, reflective detailing will make sure you’re visible in urban environments, and waterproofing will protect your gadgets in even the most unpredictable weather.

 Can you run with a hiking backpack?